gabitoesmiapodo/boxindanga/README.md

 I tried to make it as close to the original as possible, but... well, as I said: close enough.

-Go to [https://boxindanga.vercel.app/](https://boxindanga.vercel.app/) to play the game.
+Go to [itch.io](https://gabitoesmiapodo.itch.io/boxindangajs) or [https://boxindanga.vercel.app/](https://boxindanga.vercel.app/) to play the game.

 Whoever gets to 99 points first or has the most points when the time runs out wins.

 ## Controls

 - ESC: Reset
-- F2: Start / Pause
+- F2: Start
 - F3: Toggle CRT filter
 - WASD: Move
 - P: Punch